AccountGo/accountgo/docs/README.md

 If you have an existing SQL Server either from your local machine or remotely, you can opt to create your own accountgo database instance:

 1. Login to SQL Server Management Studio using your existing database account
-1. Create blank database instance by executing `CREATE DATABASE accountgo` ***NOTE***: This is optional.
+1. Create blank database instance by executing `CREATE DATABASE accountgodb` ***NOTE***: This is optional.
 EF Migration script will auto create database if not exist.

 ## Data Setup

 ### Publish Database

-Using EntityFrameworkCore CLI database migration will create and migrate the `accountgo` database to the current version.
+Using EntityFrameworkCore CLI database migration will create and migrate the `accountgodb` database to the current version.
 Make sure you have dotnet ef tool.

 ```
 % dotnet tool list -g